 All of the Yosemite tours operate in summer, including the open-air tram tours and moonlight tours on full-moon nights.

-Yosemite Theater offers live evening performances mid-May through October, often featuring Lee Stetson's acclaimed portrayal of John Muir.
-Check their schedule.
+Yosemite Theater offers live evening performances April through October, often featuring Lee Stetson's acclaimed portrayal of John Muir.

 Yosemite Summer Picnics

-Summer is a great time for a Yosemite picnic.
+Summer is an excellent time for a Yosemite picnic.
 Your picnic will cost less if you bring picnic provisions from home or pick them up in one of the towns on the way into the park.
 You can also get groceries from the store in Yosemite Village.
 A few good spots to enjoy your goodies:

 Cascade Creek: Even in summer, this place is seldom crowded.
-It's on CA Hwy 140 east of the Arch Rock entrance station.
+It's on CA Highway 140 east of the Arch Rock entrance station.
 It has picnic tables, restrooms, and a swimming hole.

 El Capitan Meadow: You'll find some nice picnic tables just below El Capitan on Northside Drive.